-A Customer Satisfaction (CSAT) survey is a key tool for any customer service team to gauge the help they are providing and how well their agents are dispensing it.
-As Textline is a customer service tool we are happy to help customer service teams collect this information through the CSAT survey.
+A Customer Satisfaction (CSAT) survey is a key tool for customer service teams to gauge the help they are providing and how well their agents are dispensing it.
+Since Textline is a customer service tool, we are happy to help customer service teams collect this information through the CSAT survey.

 The Textline CSAT survey primarily asks 2 questions:

 This question gauges how the contact felt the last conversation was handled.
 Did your company answer their question or fix their issue?
-Having a good score on this question lets you know that your company is doing well
+A good score on this question lets you know if your company is providing helpful support.

-This question gauges how the contact felt how the agent was on the last conversation.
-Did your agent act professionally, did they handle the question in an appropriate time frame, or have a handle on the subject at hand?
-Having a good score on this question lets you know how your agents are performing.
+This question gauges how the contact felt about the agent handling their inquiry or conversation.
+Did your agent act professionally?
+Did they handle the question in an appropriate time frame?
+Did they have a handle on the subject at hand?
+A good score on this question lets you know how your agents are performing.

-Getting the results from both questions give you a true feeling of how your organization is performing overall and individually.
+Getting the results from both questions gives you a true feeling of how your organization is performing overall and individually.

-To get started using Textline to send your CSAT surveys over text message, head to the survey tab at the top and click on CSAT.
+To get started using Textline to send your CSAT surveys over text message, head to the survey tab at the top and click on Customer Satisfaction.

-From there, if this is your first CSAT survey, you will automatically be prompted to create a survey.
-If it isn’t you will see a list of existing CSAT surveys and a link at the top right to create a New Survey.
+From there, if this is your first CSAT survey, you will automatically be prompted to create a new survey.
+If it isn’t you will see a list of existing CSAT surveys and a button at the top right to create a New Survey.

-When creating a survey, Step 1 will have you name your survey (useful if you intend to create more than one CSAT survey).
+When creating a survey, Step 1 will have you name your survey.
+This is useful if you want to create more than one CSAT survey.
 If this is your first survey (CSAT or NPS), you will be asked to enter an area code to set up a new survey department.

 The final part of Step 1 is to set the survey frequency limiter, which restricts how often you can send the survey to an individual contact.